tfpauly/draft-happy-eyeballs-v3/charter.md

-## HAPPIE WG (Heuristics and Algorithms to Prioritize Protocol Initiation and Establishment)
+## HAPPY WG (Heuristics and Algorithms to Prioritize Protocol deploYment)

 RFC 8305 defined “Happy Eyeballs Version 2”, which described a client algorithm for asynchronous resolution of and connection attempts to different server IP